 Welcome to The City That Plays!
 No matter the way you play, Frisco has something for everyone.
 This two-and-a-half-day itinerary walks you through the highlight reel of Frisco as you discover that the best way to play is your way.

-Omni Frisco Hotel is the place to be for the full holiday experience in Frisco.
-Located on the 91-acre world headquarters of the Dallas Cowboys, Omni Frisco Hotel presents a unique experience such as their rooftop pool deck with a view better than Santa’s sleigh of Tostitos Championship Plaza, where the Cowboys Christmas Extravaganza happens every Friday and Saturday night through Dec.
-17. Book your stay at omnihotels.com/hotels/frisco.
+Omni Frisco Hotel at The Star is the place to be for the full holiday experience in Frisco.
+Located on the 91-acre world headquarters of the Dallas Cowboys, Omni Frisco Hotel at The Star presents a unique experience such as their rooftop pool deck with a view better than Santa’s sleigh of Tostitos Championship Plaza, where the Cowboys Christmas Extravaganza happens every Friday and Saturday night November 17 through December 16.
+Book your stay at omnihotels.com/hotels/frisco.

 Day 1: The Star

 Breakfast: Ascension Coffee

 After a rejuvenating night's sleep at The Omni, it is time to start the first quarter in The City That Plays.
 Make your way over to Ascension Coffee to begin your day at The Star.
 Walking Distance from The Omni, Ascension offers a warm, inviting, and relaxing environment perfect for a bearded visitor from the North Pole.

 Santa and his elves work extra hard every year to make sure toys are made and delivered across the globe, but sometimes the elves shop in Frisco.
 For the sports fans in your life, follow the blue star to Charlotte Jones Collection for Dallas Cowboys products you can only find at the team’s world headquarters.